Please read this for suggestions on travelling in the context of the global pandemic.

 It has always been a condition of booking a holiday with Mountainbeds that you take out adequate travel insurance for winter sports to cover accidents, medical expenses, travel disruption, loss of luggage etc.

 Read the conditions (often in small print) of your travel insurance policy to understand exactly the cover provided.
-Many policies now exclude pandemics and will not refund, even if the Foreign Office prohibits travel to that country.
+Many policies now exclude pandemics and will not refund for claims caused by pandemics.

-However, some insurers do offer emergency medical cover in case you contract COVID19 whilst abroad eg MPI brokers
+However, some insurers do offer emergency medical cover in case you contract COVID19 whilst abroad eg MPI brokers.
+(This information was correct at the date of original publication of this notice, and you should check the current situation with MPI).

 What to expect when I arrive in resort?